Agnews Developmental Center

-Agnews Developmental Center was a psychiatric and medical care facility, located in Santa Clara, California.
+Agnews Developmental Center were two psychiatric and medical care facilities, located in Santa Clara, California and San Jose, California respectively.

+History

 In 1885, the center, originally known as "The Great Asylum for the Insane", was established as a facility for the care of the mentally ill.
+The building finished construction at a cost of $750,000.
 The main structure, a red brick edifice, was located on land near Agnew's Village, which later became part of Santa Clara.
-By the early twentieth century, Agnews boasted the largest institutional population in the South San Francisco Bay area, and was served by its own train station which stood at the west end of Palm Drive across Lafayette Street; the station building remained until vandalism and fire precipitated its demolition in the 1990s.
+The building was modeled after the Kirkbride Plan and designed by architect Theodore Lenzen.
+By the early twentieth century, Agnews boasted the largest institutional population in the South San Francisco Bay area, and was served by its own train station which stood at the west end of Palm Drive across Lafayette Street.
+The train station remained standing until vandalism and fire precipitated its demolition in the mid-1990s.